 If this probability is 1, then we know that the two random variables are in fact equal with probability 1.
+In any particular example "equal with probability 1" does not mean identically equal since they can be different on Ω with probability zero.

 A random two-dimensional random vector (Y, V) is simply two random variables described on a common probability space.
-Knowledge of the individual pmf's $p_Y$ and $p_V$ alone is not sufficient in general to determine $p{Y,V}$ , more information is needed.
+Knowledge of the individual pmf's p_Y and p_V alone is not sufficient in general to determine $p{Y,V}$.
+More information is needed.
 Either the joint pmf must be given to us or we must be told the definitions of the two random variables (two components of the two-dimensional binary vector) so that the joint pmf can be derived.
-For example, if we are told that the two random variables Y and V of our example are in fact equal, then $\Pr(Y = V) = 1$ and $p{Y,V}(y,v) = 0.5$ for y = v, and 0 for $y \neq v$ .
+For example, if we are told that the two random variables Y and V of our example are in fact equal, then $\Pr(Y = V) = 1$ and $p{Y,V}(y, v) = 0.5$ for y = v, and 0 for $y \neq v$.
 This experiment can be thought of as flipping two coins that are soldered together on the edge so that the result is two heads or two tails.

-To see an example of radically different behavior, consider the random variable $W : [0, 1) \rightarrow \{0, 1\}$ by
+To see an example of a radically different behavior, consider the random variable $W : [0, 1) \rightarrow \{0, 1\}$ by